payam1986128/spring-academia-system/README.md

 ### Run the application:<br/>
 0. Install and configure postgre db
 1. Set connection string in project application.yml
 2. `mvn clean package`.
-This command should be run to generate querydsl and mapstruct essential sources
+This command should be run to generate querydsl and mapstruct essential sources also besides build the jar file
-3. $ java -jar application-{version}.jar
+3. `java -jar application-{version}.jar`
 4. Or use below command:<br/>
    `docker compose run`